 data-ctfl-variant-index |

-application-owned attribute such as data-ctfl-baseline-id.
-The tracking payload uses the resolved
+interaction event payloads.
+The tracking payload uses the resolved entry ID from

 <script>